-***This article is an excerpt from our new 2019 Hypemaster Playbook, which we just released a brand new 2019 version of in March this year.
+***This article about sneakers as an overlooked and effective alternative asset is an excerpt from our new 2021 Hypemaster Playbook, which we update yearly for free for all customers.
 Sign up to our email list for a free preview if you haven’t already

 In order to gain financial freedom, you have to earn more money than you spend.
 This statement sounds stupidly simple (and it is), but a lot of people don’t put this into practice because they simply don’t have the steps or proper guidance to do so.